-This one is for the Milsos—the ones who love a service member, but aren’t married yet.
+This one is for everyone who has wondered– what is a milso?
+You are the ones who love a service member, but aren’t married yet.
 You may live far from the military community, or be surrounded by family members who know nothing about military life.
 Maybe you have flown around the world to meet your service member in a distant country for a few days of leave… or perhaps you have never left your home town, and the idea of moving to a new place thousands of miles away is both exciting and terrifying.
-Dear Milso, I have been in your shoes, and I’m here for you!
+Dear milso, I have been in your shoes, and I’m here for you!
 I spent seven YEARS dating or engaged to my Marine.
-So I know that being a Milso can feel overwhelming at times.
+So I know that being a milso can feel overwhelming at times.
 But I also know how to help you through it.

 What is a Milso?

 Let’s start at the beginning: The word MilSO stands for “military significant other.”
 While that could include military spouses, it typically means someone who is in a relationship with a service member: girlfriends, boyfriends, fiancés, and fiancées are all milsos.

 Because the military does not recognize anyone as a military dependent (who receives military benefits like housing and health insurance) until there is an official marriage certificate, a milso is in the unique position of being connected to the military because of their relationship, but not recognized, acknowledged, or supported by the military community.
 It can be a lonely and confusing time.

 Everyone’s experience as a milso will be different.
 Some may have grown up in a military family as a “military brat,” or they may have lived their whole life in a military town close to base.
 Others date their service member long-distance.
 They live in a regular civilian town, surrounded by people who know nothing about the military, and continue in their work or their school without setting foot on a military base.